Final Fantasy VII Remake | $25 | Amazon

-Let me tell you, to have extended the first five hours of a two-decade-old game into almost 30 is a feat.
+Let me tell you, to have extended the first five hours of a two-decade-old game into almost 30 at the minimum is a feat.
 To have done it well is just short of a miracle.
-No matter what the haters tell you, Final Fantasy VII Remake is good actually.
+No matter what the haters tell you, Final Fantasy VII Remake is good, actually.
 Get to the end of chapter 9 and tell me I’m wrong.
-While it’s fair to say those who never played the original won’t understand some of the plot gaps, neither will those who never played a PSP game from 2008 that was never re-released.
+While it’s fair to say those who never experienced the original won’t understand certain plot elements, neither will those who never played a PSP game from 2008.

 Go in with an open mind and you’ll enjoy it for what it is: a gorgeous modern rendition of an influential JRPG that, while incomplete, is a hell of a lot of fun to play.
 Now, Tifa > Aerith thank you very much.